-As a condition to the loan agreement with the Manufacturers and Traders Trust Company ("M&T Bank"), the Company was required to maintain a minimum of \$2,600,000 in an interest-bearing account maintained by the lender as additional security for the loans.
-The fund was required to remain as collateral for the loan until the loan is paid off in full and the loan agreement terminated.
-In March 2022 approximately \$2.3 million was released from the account as the loan was fully paid off and partially closed.
-The remaining \$300,000 still remains in the restricted account as a collateral for outstanding letters of credit.
-The Company also maintained an escrow account with M&T Bank to deposit a portion of cash proceeds from lot sales.
-The fund in the escrow account was specifically used for the payment of the loan from M&T Bank.
-The fund was required to remain in the escrow account for the loan payment until the loan agreement terminates.
-These funds are now freely accessible to the Company.
-As of March 31, 2022 and December 31, 2021, the total balance of these two accounts was \$2,082,860 and \$4,399,984, respectively.
+As a condition to the loan agreement with the Manufacturers and Traders Trust Company ("M&T Bank"), the Company was required to maintain a minimum of \$2,600,000 in an interest-bearing account maintained by the lender as additional security for the loan.
+The funds were required to remain as collateral for the loan until the loan is paid off in full and the loan agreement terminated.
+On March 15, 2022 approximately \$2,300,000 was released from collateral, leaving approximately \$300,000 as collateral for outstanding letters of credit.
+The Company also has an escrow account with M&T Bank to deposit a portion of cash proceeds from lot sales.
+The funds in the escrow account were specifically to be used for the payment of the loan from M&T Bank.
+The funds were required to remain in the escrow account for the loan payment until the loan agreement terminates.
+In May 2022 the funds from this escrow account were released and the account closed.
+As of June 30, 2022 and December 31, 2021, the total balance of these two accounts was \$309,137 and \$4,399,984, respectively.

 As a condition to the loan agreement with National Australian Bank Limited in conjunction with the Perth project, an Australian real estate development project, the Company is required to maintain Australian Dollar 50,000, in a non-interest-bearing account.
-As of March 31, 2022 and December 31, 2021, the account balance was \$37,580 and \$36,316, respectively.
+As of June 30, 2022 and December 31, 2021, the account balance was \$34,445 and \$36,316, respectively.
 These funds will remain as collateral for the loans until paid in full.

 The Company puts money into brokerage accounts specifically for equity investment.
-As of March 31, 2022 and December 31, 2021, the cash balance in these brokerage accounts was \$404,742 and \$304,570, respectively.
+As of June 30, 2022 and December 31, 2021, the cash balance in these brokerage accounts was \$325,738 and \$304,570, respectively.